 One in 2 men and 1 in 3 women are expected to get cancer in their lifetimes.
 How much worse does it have to get until Komen starts using its clout for stopping cancer?

 We didn’t “fight” lung cancer.
 We insisted that the vested interests selling cigarettes finally tell the truth after 20-plus years of denial.
 We exposed the memos that covered up the dangers.
 We educated people about the harm of smoking so they would stop.
 We put warning labels on the cigarette packages.
 We stopped letting cigarettes be advertised on TV.
 We limited where cigarettes could be smoked in public.
 Because of all that, the incidence of lung cancer fell.

 Taking on “Big Tobacco” was a huge undertaking.
 On behalf of cancer, one would need to take on “Big Food,” “Big Pharma,” the powerful chemical industry, and maybe the telecommunications industry.
 That’s a tall order.
 No wonder so many people wanted to hear what Suzanne Somers had to say about standing up to the cancer establishment.

 Not all organizations follow the money.
 The Breast Cancer Fund, for example, is much in the forefront of reducing breast cancer.
 Their stated mission: “To expose and eliminate the environmental causes of cancer.
 We can stop this disease before it starts.”
 Yes we can.
 Kudos for staying on message and on task.
 It has not been easy.
 The article that follows gives a revealing behind-the-scenes look at why we hear so much about Komen and so little about the efforts of groups like the Breast Cancer Fund:

 Media ignore environmental connections to breast cancer

-Unfortunately, Extra! has found, the major media have downplayed and frequently
+Unfortunately, Extra! has found, the major media have downplayed and frequently overlooked this evidence.

 Tracking the coverage